 A coaching conversation is not an activity having an end in itself.
-Such activity is meant to be a solution-oriented, dialectic moment where ideas take form out of the chaos of our mind.
+Such activity is meant to be a solution-oriented, dialectic moment where ideas take form out of the chaos of our minds.

 Coaches sometimes refer to this skill as an “art”.
 Because of that, chances are for the coach to become extremely confident.
-Some are used to think ahead, or naturally like to predict the development of the conversation, but that means for the coach to develop bias on the present moment.
+Some are used to thinking ahead, or they naturally like to predict the development of the conversation, but for the coach, it means developing bias on the present moment.
 Therefore, we risk manipulating the development of the dialogue.
 That is not what the wisdom of the coach must do, and that’s not how he/she should serve the client.

 LET’S TALK ABOUT REFLECTION

 Reflection is an activity that helps to iterate the course of the coaching relationship.
 For a coach, it evolves from two intertwined perspectives.

 On a retrospective level, the coach can look back at the facts.
 First and foremost, it is important to understand if something was not missed or did not achieve a satisfying level of clarity from both sides.
 For example, in case few options were considered, but some have been left out not because unfitting, rather not considered properly.
 Another case is when some facts haven’t been explored fully because the flow of information was too intense for the coach to be able to catch up.
 We can take notes to help ourselves, but we cannot lose focus on what is happening around us because we need to scribble that down.
 Clients are looking for “present” coaches that help them get out of trouble.
 In a way, they may be outsourcing focus and mindfulness to the coach.

 Here, a few questions that a coach should ask him/herself following a coaching session, as a form of retrospective analysis.

 - What did I miss?